 - use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-In addition to daily literacy lessons, children have guided reading sessions and as well as a whole class text and continue to develop a range of reading skills, as well as a love of reading through the Accelerated Reader programme and Reading Plus (KS2).
+In addition to daily literacy lessons, children have guided reading sessions and as well as a whole class text and continue to develop a range of reading skills, as well as a love of reading for pleasure.

 We use a wide variety of quality texts and resources to motivate and inspire our children.
 We also provide a wealth of enrichment opportunities e.g. World Book Day, author visits, taking part in Library events.
 This ensures that children benefit from access to positive role models from the local and wider locality.

 As a result we have a community of enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
 They are confident to take risks in their reading and writing, and love to discuss and share their ideas.
 Our attainment at the end of EYFS, KS1 and KS2 is above that of Stockton and the national average.